drego85/DDoS-PHP-Script/README.md

 Note: 	If both time and packet are specified, only time will be used
 </pre>

+## Requirements
+- PHP 5.4 version or greater

 ## To-Do List
 - Introduce a logging function to file